eugeneoei/mongodb-mongoose/routers/advance/ADVANCE.md

 For this route, whenever a comment is deleted, we need to remove ("clean up") this comment from the tweet's comments array.
 To do this, we will use the `hook` middleware.

-In the `comment` schema, before the model is initialised, we declare a `post` hook for the `findOneAndDelete` method.
+In the `comment` document schema, before the model is initialised, we declare a `post` hook for the `findOneAndDelete` method.

 ```js
 commentSchema.post('findOneAndDelete', async doc => {